Mokens/MIPs/MIPS/mip-4-Integrating-Mokens.md

 #### Moken Metadata

 Just before a project mints a moken it should send an HTTP POST request to https://api.mokens.io with the metadata of the moken.
-The metadata can include a URI to an image, a description, tags, a linkHash and more.
+The metadata can include a URI to an image, a description, tags and more.
 When the moken is minted the metadata will be associated with the moken and can be accessed through the http://api.mokens.io API.
 For example the metadata for Moken 28 is found at this URL https://api.mokens.io/moken/28.json

 When a moken is minted the moken name, the linkHash and the moken owner address are used to find the metadata to be associated with it.